DPS trooper injured following Phoenix shooting, 2 suspects arrested

 "Details on the call indicated that the DPS Trooper was involved in a shooting and had suffered at least one gunshot wound," read a portion of police's statement.

-DPS officials said the trooper who was taken to the hospital and is in stable condition.
+DPS officials said the trooper was taken to the hospital and is stable.
 On May 26, DPS officials said the trooper was shot several times, but is in good spirits.
 The trooper is also expected to fully recover from the injuries sustained.

 The suspect, identified by police as 34-year-old Howard Lamar Johnson, was later tracked to an apartment complex in the area of 67th Avenue and Olive